erwanm/tdc-tools/README.md

 * Year-based format to facilitate analysis across time or filtering by range of years
 * Preserves link of a concept with its source sentence/document (this is possible but not implemented)

-### Documentation

-See the full documentation for more detail: https://erwanm.github.io/tdc-tools/